-In June 2018 FIN-FSA decided to impose on credit institutions a structural additional capital requirement, that is systemic risk buffer.
+In June 2018 FIN-FSA decided to impose on credit institutions a structural additional capital requirement, i.e. systemic risk buffer.
 For Danske Mortgage Bank Plc it is at a level of 1.0 per cent.
-The additional capital requirement based on the systemic risk buffer will enter into effect on 1 July 2019 and it is reviewed annually in the future.
+The additional capital requirement based on the systemic risk buffer entered into effect on 1 July 2019 and it will be reviewed annually.
+In June 2019 FIN-FSA decided that Danske Mortgage Bank Plc's systemic risk buffer will maintain unchanged at a level of 1.0 per cent from 1 July 2020 onwards.

 In December 2018 the FIN-FSA decided not to increase the countercyclical capital buffer requirement (variable capital add-on) applicable to banks.
 The requirement will remain at zero until further notice.